Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - Downlink multi-user MIMO (MU-MIMO): Allows up to four simultaneous downlink MU-MIMO clients.
 Multiple STAs, each with one or more antennas, transmit or receive independent data streams simultaneously.
     - Space-division multiple access (SDMA): streams not separated by frequency, but instead resolved spatially, analogous to 11n-style MIMO.
     - Downlink MU-MIMO (one transmitting device, multiple receiving devices) included as an optional mode.

+- Transmit Beamforming: In order for MU-MIMO to function the access point must support transmit beamforming.
+Ideally the access point will be capable of 4X4:4 MIMO.
+This will allow multiple client STA’s to share the medium and communicate with an access point simultaneously.
+Keep in mind the sessions between the client devices and the access point are still one-to-one but the technology allows for multiple simultaneous sessions to occur.
+    - Transmit beamforming used in 802.11ac technology allows for a non-AP STA (client device to take the role of a beamformee.
+The transmit beamforming feedback mechanism is included in the VHT null data packet (NDP) Announcement frame and includes more than one STA Info field.

 - 256-QAM (MCS 8/9 (256-QAM)): rate 3/4 and 5/6, added as optional modes (vs. 64-QAM, rate 5/6 maximum in 802.11n).